zeozeozeo/odin-imgui/README.md

  - If a backend is supported it means that:
 	- Bindings have been written to `imgui_impl.odin`
 	- It has been successfully compiled in the latest revision, for both supported branches.
  - Some backends have external dependencies.
-These should be cloned into a folder called `backend_deps`, with the given revision.
+These will automatically be cloned into `backend_deps` if necessary.
-	- Eg: Vulkan requires that you clone `https://github.com/KhronosGroup/Vulkan-Headers.git` at commit `4f51aac` into `parent_directory/backend_deps/Vulkan-Headers`
  - You can enable a backend by adding it to `wanted_backends`
  - You can enable backends not officially supported.
 (If it works, please MR!)